-Missouri has identified features or components based on the PBIS National Center Implementer's Blueprint that together form a highly effective approach to schoolwide discipline (Technical Assistance Center on PBIS, 2010).
+Missouri has identified components based on the PBIS National Center Implementer's Blueprint that form a highly effective approach to schoolwide discipline (Technical Assistance Center on PBIS, 2010).
 Each component is vital.
-They operate together to ensure the positive and proactive approach to discipline that is likely to lead to behavioral and academic success.
-These components include: 1) Common Philosophy and Purpose, 2) Leadership, 3) Clarifying Expected Behavior, 4) Teaching Expected Behavior, 5) Encouraging Expected Behavior, 6) Discouraging Inappropriate Behavior, 7) Ongoing Monitoring, and 8) Effective Classroom Practices.
-Each is described below.
+They operate together to ensure a positive, proactive approach to discipline that is likely to lead to behavioral and academic success.
+These components, described below, include: 1) Common Philosophy and Purpose, 2) Leadership, 3) Clarifying Expected Behavior, 4) Teaching Expected Behavior, 5) Encouraging Expected Behavior, 6) Discouraging Inappropriate Behavior, 7) Ongoing Monitoring, and 8) Effective Classroom Practices.